 Figure 6.
+Functional specialization profile of each of the MFC clusters.
+Each cluster was individually profiled to determine which cognitive functions that best predicted its activation.
+Top) Each of the three functional zones we identified showed distinct functional profiles with broad shifts across cognitive domains Bottom three) Within each zone, each sub-region showed fine grained shifts in functional specialization.
+Strength of association of each cognitive concept with each region is measures in log-odds ratio.
 In each subplot, we selected relevant cognitive concepts to display by selecting the three most predictive topics for each individual region, and display the total set of topics for that group of regions.
 Due to overlap between some similar regions, the number of topics displayed varies in each subplot.

 Next, we investigated the functional specialization of within each of these functional zones at a more fine-grained level of analysis by profiling the functional specialization of each of nine subregions we identified and comparing the functional specialization of sub-regions within a functional zone (Figure 6).
 Overall, subregions within each cluster showed similar profiles to each other, with subtle yet important distinctions in their functional specialization.
 Both subregions in the posterior zone were similarly involved in motor function, but caudal SMA was more strongly associated with pain, while rostral SMA showed some associations with language.